arsyhiy/dotfiles/README.md

 - make a convenient system of dependency for windows for programming
 - adding neovim  instalation
 - make linux and windows directorys for more readble organisation of this repo
+- for now you can even rewrite all configs

 # Rules for this repository